-Do Kids Who Ski Become Smarter and Healthier Adults?
+Do Kids Who Ski Become Smarter & Healthier Adults?

-Of course, physical activity is important to overall health and wellness for people of all ages, but many recent studies have focused specifically on linking physical activity, cognitive improvement, and long-lasting health effects.
-In winter, skiing is one of the best physical activities for kids and adults.
-Skiing combines the physical (strength, agility, and cardiovascular exercise) with the mental for the perfect day of exercise and learning.
+While physical activity is important to overall health and wellness for everyone skiing in particular is one of the best physical activities for children.
+It combines the physical (strength, agility, and cardiovascular exercise) with the mental (confidence, learning from mistakes) for a perfect day of exercise, learning, and fun.

-A 2013 study in Finland found that children in first through third grade with poor motor skills also have poor reading and arithmetic skills.
-The study also found that children who performed better in motor-skills tests scored higher in arithmetic and reading.
-A 2016 follow-up study found that 6- to 8-year-old boys with high levels of sedentary time and low levels of moderate-to-vigorous physical activity were at an increased risk to perform poorly in reading and arithmetic during grades 1-3.
+According to a 2013 study in Finland kids in first through third grade with poor motor skills also have poor reading and arithmetic skills.
+In addition, kids who perform better in motor-skills tests scored higher in arithmatic and reading.
+A 2016 follow-up study found that 6- to 8-year-old boys with high levels of sedentary time and low levels of moderate-to-vigorous physical activity were at an increased risk to perform poorly in reading and arithmetic during first, second, and third grades.

 Therefore, if you and the kids are going to hit the slopes, it's the perfect time to incorporate some basic physics and math lessons as you calculate trajectories, angles, and velocity.
 Research says the lessons are likely to stick with your kid long after you pack up the skis and head home.

 It Gets Better: Physically Active Children Go On to Be Healthier Adults